PHES-ODM/PHES-ODM-Mapper/README.md

 ## Command-Line Interface

-Conversion can be performed using the command-line interface (CLI) provided by the script [src/map_cli.py](src/map_cli.py).
+A full mapping can be performed by using the command-line interface (CLI) provided by the script [src/map_cli.py](src/map_cli.py).
 Be sure to always activate the virtual environment as described in the [Installation](#installation) section above before running the script.

 Below is an example to map ODM v1 data (found in "path/to/inputdata") to ODM v2 data (and save the mapped data to "path/to/outputdata"):